lsu-ddem/intro-to-esports/content/5-Digital Literacy/1_Lesson_1/_index.en.md

 ## Closure and Review

--   Reiterate the importance of privatizing social media accounts or preventing the content posted to public social media accounts from damaging an individual’s reputation
+-   Reiterate the importance of privatizing social media accounts or preventing the content posted to public social media accounts from damaging an individual’s reputation.

 -   Explain the importance of diversity in the storytellers and writers due to experiences and how it shapes our stories.